rlrightleft/learn-SQL-MySQL/sqlzoo/7_MORE_JOIN_operations.md

 ---

 ## Problem 5
-What is the id of the film 'Casablanca'?
+What is the id of the film 'Casablanca'.

 **My Solution:**